Trusted WordPress tutorials, when you need them most.

 Lato was originally made for corporate clients, but it has now been repurposed and used all over the web.

-This web font gives off a welcoming and approachable vibe thanks to the balance it strikes between sturdy design and gentle curves.
+Overall, this web font is great for giving off a welcoming and approachable vibe thanks to the balance it strikes between sturdy design and gentle curves.

 Best For: Mobile apps, retail stores, eCommerce websites